-Who have been the dominant Dakar riders and brands in recent years?
+Who are KTM’s dominant Dakar riders in recent years?

-KTM first won the Dakar rally in 2001 and will be going for the company’s twelfth consecutive victory in 2013.
-(There was no rally in 2008).
+KTM first won the Dakar rally in 2001 and will be going for the company’s thirteenth consecutive victory in 2014 (there was no rally in 2008).
 In recent years the professional class has been safe the hands of KTM’s factory riders Marc Coma and Cyril Despres, universally recognized as the best in the world.
-KTM Rally Factory Team colleagues in Parc Ferme and the sharpest of rivals out on the track, Coma and Despres have won the Dakar alternatively for the past seven years.
-Despres triumphed in 2012 so it is Coma’s turn to try to steal the title in 2013.
+Despres left the factory team after securing his fifth win in 2013, an edition where Coma did not race because of a shoulder injury.
+Coma, the lead factory rider for KTM in 2014, has three titles to his name.

 When did KTM win its first Dakar Rally?

 KTM first won the Dakar Rally with Italian Fabrizio Meoni in 2001, who rode a KTM LC4 660 R. Meoni returned in 2002 to take a second victory riding a KTM LC8 950 R. In 2003, Frenchman Richard Sainct won on a KTM LC4 660R.
 It was his third Dakar victory.
 The following year he was killed in an accident competing in the Pharaons Rally.
 In 2004, it was KTM rider Nani Roma of Spain who was first across the line riding a KTM LC4 660 R

 When was the start of KTM’s era of domination with Despres and Coma?